Freshwater Pearls Value: Evaluation

 Pearl Size

-Larger pearls are more expensive.
-This is due to their low survival rate within the oysters.
-Producing large pearls requires that the pearls remain inside the shells longer, decreasing the rate of survival, and the market supply.
+Size matters when it comes to pearls, and larger pearls are generally more expensive.
+This is due to their lower survival rate within the oysters.
+Producing larger pearls requires that they remain inside the shells for more extended periods, leading to a decreased survival rate and market supply.

 Pearl Shape